supreethr23/dp-300-database-administrator/Instructions/Lab-Scenario-Preview/Module07.md

-# Lab Scenario Preview: DP-300: Monitor and optimize operational resources in Azure SQL

-## Lab07: Detect and correct fragmentation issues
+# Lab Scenario Preview: Lab07: Detect and correct fragmentation issues

-### Lab overview
+## Lab overview

 The students will take the information gained in the lessons to scope out the deliverables for a digital transformation project within AdventureWorks.
 Examining the Azure portal as well as other tools, students will determine how to utilize native tools to identify and resolve performance related issues.
 Finally, students will be able to identify fragmentation within the database as well as learn steps to resolve it appropriately.